Formula One video games: Codemasters takes control (2009–2021)

 Sony concluded their Formula One series with the releases of Formula One 06 on the PS2 and PSP and Formula One Championship Edition on the PlayStation 3.
 In 2008, Codemasters obtained the F1 license, beginning their own annual Formula One video game series.
 The first game of the series, F1 2009, was released on the Wii, PlayStation Portable and iOS, with the Wii version supporting the Wii Wheel for motion-controlled steering.
 Subsequent annual sequels were released on non-Nintendo consoles and personal computers, with F1 2011 also being available on eighth-generation handhelds and F1 2016 also available as a paid mobile title on iOS and Android.
 Besides the Wii U port of the F1 Race Stars spin-off, subtitled Powered-Up Edition, no other Codemasters F1 game has been available on a Nintendo console.

 While Formula One games in general are strict reproductions of the sport regardless of gameplay style, Codemasters' F1 Race Stars was the first to bring Mario Kart-style gameplay to the setting, while their official license from FIA (which the company has held since 2009) allowed for the teams (complete with their respective sponsors) and drivers from that year's season to be given a cartoonish makeover.

 Return to Electronic Arts (2021–present)

 In late 2020, Electronic Arts acquired Codemasters after outbidding Take-Two Interactive's offer to buy the company.
 As a result, all subsequent installments of Codemasters' ongoing F1 video game series, starting with the 2021 season's game, are published by Electronic Arts, making this the first F1 game to be published by the company in nearly two decades, after F1 Career Challenge and F1 Challenge '99-'02.
 The 2021 game is also the first to be released on ninth-generation consoles, the PlayStation 5 and Xbox Series X/S.

 While Electronic Arts publishes the main F1 racing games, Frontier Developments developed and published the management simulator F1 Manager 2022, which holds the official license for the season.
-Frontier currently develops and publishes future installments of the F1 Manager franchise.
+Frontier developed and published three installments of the F1 Manager franchise.